johncobb/avr_328p_usart/README.md

 }
 ```

 Notice the line of code listed below.
-This sets the global interrupt flag in SREG to allow interrupts.
-Since we're using the AVR's service interrupt routine to detect data on the USART line we need to set this flag.
+This sets the global interrupt flag in SREG enabling interrupts.
+Since we are using the AVR's service interrupt routine to detect data on the USART line we need to set this flag.
 ```c++
 sei();
 ```